mkdocs/mkdocs/docs/dev-guide/translations.md

 themes.
 For a third-party theme to make use of MkDocs' translation tools and methods, that theme must be properly [configured] to make use of those tools.

-!!! note
+NOTE:
 Translations only apply to text contained within a theme's template, such as "next" and "previous" links.
 The Markdown content of a page is not translated.
-If you wish to create multilingual documentation, you need to combine theme localization with a third-party
+If you wish to create multilingual documentation, you need to combine theme localization with a third-party internationalization/localization plugin.
-    internationalization/localization plugin.

 [built-in themes]: ../user-guide/choosing-your-theme.md
 [update themes]: ../about/contributing.md#submitting-changes-to-the-builtin-themes